jessfraz/blog/content/post/for-the-love-of-pipes.md

 the `|` it allows creativity and building by programs by combining small, simple programs together.

-I love software design that enables creativity and doesn't put users in a box.
+I love software design that enables creativity and doesn't put users in a box while putting a emphasis on simplicity.
-I also love simple interfaces/tools and that is why I am such a huge fan of Unix.
+The pipe, is a key element for keeping programs simple while enabling extensibility.
+It allows for a simple program to become so much more than what the original author could have dreamed of.

 I hope this post helped you learn something, if not, just pipe it to `/dev/null`.